 Research

-forthcoming: “Resonance, Alienation, and Cognitive Subjectivism about Well-being” The Journal of Ethics
+2025: “Resonance, Alienation, and Cognitive Subjectivism about Well-being” – The Journal of Ethics

 • A paper arguing that veritism – the idea that the sole fundamental epistemic value is that of truth – is false.